LiteracyFanatic/kensaku/README.md

 1. looking up (e.g. a word in a dictionary); search (e.g. on the Internet); retrieval (of information); reference
 ```

+You can also search for words by reading or meaning instead of passing a literal word:

+- `kensaku word --reading けんさく`
+- `kensaku word --meaning "search"`

 This is a relatively short one, but many entries will have multiple meanings with notes, cross-references, and other forms of the word using different kanji.
 Speaking of kanji, let's see what kensaku can tell us about `賀`: `kensaku kanji 賀`.

 ```bash